Overnight French Toast Casserole

-The casserole is soft and custardy on the bottom and crunchy on top, thanks to the cinnamon-sugar-loaded bread cubes poking out from the casserole.
-Best of all, it’s really easy to make.
+The casserole is soft and custardy on the bottom and crunchy on top, thanks to the cinnamon sugar topping.
+And, it’s really easy to make.

-It’s made to sit in the refrigerator overnight, so start it the night before.
-In the morning, you’ll just need to bake it, make the coffee, and brunch is served!
+It’s designed to sit in the refrigerator overnight, so start it the night before.
+In the morning, you’ll just need to add the topping, bake, and brunch is served.
+Stuffed French Toast and Corn Flake Casserole are two other make-ahead casseroles that I love—it’s just so easy to make everything the night before!

 Ingredients